 These findings complement other recent studies contributing more broadly to increasing our understanding of the factors responsible for northern Australian mammal declines.
 Importantly, they provide further evidence that inappropriate fire regimes have and continue to negatively influence mammal diversity in Kakadu.
 This information should assist Kakadu in developing its management plans and evaluating their effectiveness.

 Small native mammals, such as savanna gliders, have not recovered from previous population declines.
 Photo NT Department of Environment, Parks and Water Security.

 The higher-quality data generated by the revised monitoring program provides robust evidence to help refine and adapt management activities in Kakadu.
 The monitoring program will assist Parks Australia to assess the effectiveness of the park’s overall management plan, as well as management activities directed at specific threats to fauna from feral animals, weed invasion and altered fire regimes.

 This ecological monitoring in Kakadu is a component of a wider integrated program in other national parks and protected areas across the Top End of the Northern Territory.
 Combining data collected from all these protected areas means this monitoring program can contribute to informing on-going management of other protected areas across the Top End beyond Kakadu.

 Each site was surveyed for 4 days and nights during the dry season.
 Photo NT Department of Environment, Parks and Water Security.

 This project was led by Dr Graeme Gillespie from the Northern Territory Department of Environment, Parks and Water Security.

-Dr Gillespie will be supported by researchers and staff from the Northern Territory Department of Environment, Parks and Water Security as well as Kakadu National Park.
+Dr Gillespie was supported by researchers and staff from the Northern Territory Department of Environment, Parks and Water Security as well as Kakadu National Park.

 e: [email protected]